unit logo

 Summary

 This position has responsibilities in two or more IT related functions within a unit or college, these can include systems design, systems and network administration, programmer/analyst, IT support, and multimedia.
-This position typically demonstrates advanced knowledge of principles, practices and procedures.
+This position typically demonstrates proficient to intermediate knowledge of principles, practices and procedures.
 This position works independently on complex work assignments, reviews progress and results with management as appropriate; may manage and delegate work to lower-level staff.

 Examples of Work